Key Takeaways

 biBerk, which is part of Berkshire Hathaway, ranks third overall in our general liability study, ranking third in both affordability and fourth in customer experience.
 It offers online quotes without brokers, and most owners complete the process in under 15 minutes.
 Users on Trustpilot note the buying process is simple, though some mention final premiums occasionally differ from initial quotes.
 Policy management and claims handling both rank lower than the buying experience, with two Reddit users reporting that endorsement processing and COI requests take longer than digital-first competitors.

-Moderate-risk service businesses, such as cleaning services, real estate and recreation can find the best value with biBerk, and those in fitness and hospitality see more than 20% savings.
+Moderate-risk service businesses, such as cleaning services, real estate and recreation, can find the best value with biBerk, and those in fitness and hospitality see more than 20% savings.
 Policies include standard $1 million/$2 million limits, but sublimits are lower, such as $300,000 for rented premises and $5,000 for medical payments.
 Endorsement options are also limited, with no cyber liability or EPLI through the GL policy.

 Where biBerk performs best:

-• Cleaning, fitness real estate or recreation businesses
+• Cleaning, fitness, real estate or recreation businesses

-• Solo operators wanting affordable coverage
+• Solo operators prioritizing affordable coverage

 Where biBerk performs less competitively: